johnnovak/gridmonger/README.md

-**NOTE:** Create an empty directory `Config` in the project root directory to enable portable mode (that's what you normally want during development).
+**NOTE:** Create an empty directory `Config` in the project root directory to enable portable mode (that's what you normally want during development; more info about portable mode [here](https://gridmonger.johnnovak.net/manual/appendixes/user-data-folder.html)).

 ## Manual & website